Diegoeyza/Curricular-Analyst-UA/README.md

    - When running `ID_crossreferencer`, follow these steps:
      - Choose **Option 1**: This will create `general.csv`, marking each course with a check or cross (indicating whether it should be excluded).
 Modify this file by removing crosses for courses you want to retain.
      - Run the code again and select **Option 2**: This generates a new table `filtered_general.csv` with the updated course list.
+   - Folder filter also helps reduce the number of courses via regular expressions

+5. **Upload to Google Sheets**:
+   - After getting the CSV with the desired data, it is possible to load it into a Spreadsheet and then use the `Spreadsheet_OA_Linker` folder to create an interactive spreadsheet based on the CSV

 ---